pavel-bilous/LM1876x2_bal/README.md

 LM1876 parallel implementation of the two integrated channels.

-Two paralleled integrated channels of the LM1876 IC amplifier with balanced inputs using THT and SMD components Schematics and PCB layout for two LM3886 connected in parallel.
+The amplifier is with balanced inputs and using THT and SMD components.
 Created using KiCad v5.

-Benefits of using two chips in parallel include: increase of the output drive capability of an amplifier, reduced voltage noise (better SNR), and reduced output offset error.
+Benefits of using two chips in parallel include:
+- increase of the output drive capability of an amplifier,
+- reduced voltage noise (better SNR),
+- and reduced output offset error.

 Resources used to design this amp:
 * Official datasheet - [https://www.ti.com/lit/ds/symlink/lm3886.pdf](https://www.ti.com/lit/ds/symlink/lm3886.pdf)